-Recently, Ben received an e-mail pointing us toward a blog devoted to the Brandon Wheat that I have recently subscribed to.
+Recently, Ben received an e-mail pointing us toward a blog devoted to the Brandon Wheat Kings that I have recently subscribed to.
 Hopefully this will lead to more information on De Serres in the future.

 With this new resource and two posts specifically focusing on De Serres, it seems fitting to give an update on his progress.
 It doesn't hurt that he's been on quite a tear lately.

 So, with a sticktap to Carol Flood for the tip and Bruce Luebke for his web site - Luber's Lounge - jump to see the updates on De Serres.

 Again, I wish to state that about 90% of this post was written solely on information from Luber's Lounge.
 So, to ease my worries about claims of plagiarism, go look at Luber's Lounge for all of your Brandon news.

 From Carol Flood came news of De Serres' new mask.
 He has been using the mask since the beginning of the month, and it has an interesting twist.